z-pulley/cugos/obm/install_notes/mapserver_rendering_workshop.rst

 We will be starting with a bare-bones \ **.map** \file.
 This map file only renders a few layers such as borders, major highways and some landuse.
 Our goal will be to expand on this basic map file and create alternative renderings.

+**Assumptions**
+________________
+This tutorial is meant for all but written in a way that might be biased.
+I'm working on Linux Ubuntu with the terminal text editor VIM.
+Therefore my text editing and directory commands might confuse you.
+Hopefully the directions give enough context that you can ignore the way I'm doing things and edit the text files and move through directories in your normal way.
+Though I do recommend learning VIM or emacs because they make text editing super duper fun and prepare you to work remotely!

 **Toolbox**
 ______________
 To help us along the way we might want to refer to these: